 Clerkenwell’s Sushi Tetsu might be the hardest reservation to secure in London.
 Pound-for-pound, it serves the best sushi in the city.
 Diners get to observe chef Toru Takahashi’s knife skills and to eat his omakase menu while receiving Harumi Takahashi’s gently flawless hospitality (the two are married), altogether experiencing one of London’s completely brilliant restaurants.

 Perilla is one of London’s gems.
 Ben Marks and Matt Emerson’s Newington Green restaurant delivers some of London’s most confident, witty cooking, with little cues — yesterday’s bread, chip shop curry sauce, herb sorbets — speaking to a balance of comfort and invention.
-It’s possible to go a la carte or submit to the £44 tasting, which currently includes an elegant mushroom tart, a white onion soup inside an onion, the outstanding seaweed sourdough, and more seaweed in a captivating doughnut come dessert.
+It’s possible to go a la carte or submit to the tasting, which might include an elegant mushroom tart, a white onion soup inside an onion, the outstanding seaweed sourdough, and more seaweed in a captivating doughnut come dessert.

 It’s Shoreditch, so it’s high-end but not fusty; service is low-key but impeccable.
 One of Britain’s most talented chefs, Isaac McHale has put in time at high-profile spots Noma and The Ledbury.
 Stunning, meandering tasting menus — chiefly British — with flashes of flavour from such cuisines as India and Japan are the draw in the dining room.
 Only one (cult) snack — pine salt fried chicken — and great cocktails are served in the bar for walk-ins, too.